BleuPlayer Pro Blog

 Leave room for other household traffic and avoid testing multi-view only under ideal conditions that never occur during actual use.

-Multi-Screen Usage topic photo
+Multi-Screen Usage supporting photo

 Choose layouts that match attention span